-Many, but not all, antidepressants are available as liquid formulations, which include oral solutions or oral concentrates.
-These are useful in many situations—for children, those with trouble swallowing, when fine titration is required, and so on.
+Many, but not all, antidepressant medications are available as liquid formulations, which include “oral solutions” (to be taken as provided) and “oral concentrates” (must be diluted before taking).
+These are useful in many situations—for children, those with trouble swallowing, when very slow increases or decreases in dose are required, and so on.

-The following are the liquid preparations of antidepressants that are available in the US as of May 2022.
+The following are the liquid preparations of antidepressant medications that are available in the US.

-None of them is available as a liquid (desvenlafaxine ER, duloxetine, levomilnacipran, milnacipran, venlafaxine/venlafaxine ER).
+None of the SNRIs is available in the United States in a liquid formulation.
+This includes (alphabetically): desvenlafaxine extended-release, duloxetine, levomilnacipran, milnacipran, and venlafaxine/venlafaxine extended-release.

 None of them is available as a liquid (phenelzine, tranylcypromine, isocarboxazid).